karthik13691/Data-Science-Challenges-and-Deep-Learning-projects/README.md

+# Data Science Take Home Challenges/Projects

+Solutions to the Data Science problems in the book "A Collection of Data Science Take-Home Challenges"

 # Neural-Network-Projects

 Few Deep Learning projects that I've worked on while learning and developing my ML skills.
-Here, I upload completed projects on the go as I learn/work on them.
+I will upload my completed projects on the go as I learn/work on them.

 Programming Language: Python

-Platform: Jupyter Notebook
+Platform: Jupyter Notebook, AWS SageMaker

-Neural network: (PyTorch)

-* torch (torch.nn, torch.nn.functional, torch.Sequential, torch.optim)
-* torchvision
+Framework: PyTorch, Tensorflow